aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

   // ...
 });

+// When 'cloudwatchLogsExports' is set, each export value creates its own log group in DB instance.
-// You can get the log group of a cluster const errorLogGroup = instance.cloudwatchLogGroups['postgresql'];
+// Specify an export value to access its log group. const errorLogGroup = instance.cloudwatchLogGroups['postgresql'];
 ```